 - In 2014, we were one of 11 women empowerment nonprofits selected to receive a grant award from Oprah’s The Life You Want Weekend.
 The same year, we also opened our first satellite offices in Bowie and Frederick.

 - In November 2015, MWBC marked our fifth anniversary and first anniversaries in Frederick and Prince George’s County.
-MWBC currently operates in three counties within the State of Maryland: Frederick, Montgomery, and Prince George’s County, and will expand to Howard County in 2016.
+MWBC currently operates in three counties within the State of Maryland: Frederick, Montgomery, and Prince George’s County, and has plans for expansion.